opensearch-project/documentation-website/_clients/OpenSearch-dot-net.md

 # Low-level .NET client (OpenSearch.Net)

-OpenSearch.Net is a low-level .NET client that provides the foundational layer of communicating with OpenSearch.
-It is dependency-free, and it can handle round-robin load balancing, transport, and the basic request/response cycle.
+OpenSearch.Net is a low-level .NET client that provides the foundational layer of communication with OpenSearch.
+It is dependency free, and it can handle round-robin load balancing, transport, and the basic request/response cycle.
 OpenSearch.Net contains all OpenSearch API endpoints as methods.
 When using OpenSearch.Net, you need to construct the queries yourself.

 ## Example